 Because the customer balance is computed from a ledger—an immutable list of debit and credit transactions—it provides an audit trail of transactions for the customer.
-These Customer Balance Transactions can refer to the object related to the adjustment (such as a Credit Note or Invoice), or even metadata for your own reference.
+These Customer Balance Transactions can refer to the object related to the adjustment (such as a Credit Note or Customer), or even metadata for your own reference.

 Some common use cases for customer credit balances include:

 - Issuing a Credit Note to create a credit that reduces the amount due on the next invoice.

 - Prorations from downgrading a subscription can indirectly create credits to reduce the amount due on the next invoice.

 - When the amount due on an invoice is less than the minimum chargeable amount the invoice is marked as paid and the amount owed moved to the customer balance as a debit.
 This functionality only occurs for customers without a cash_balance.